Chicago Bears Stadium: Notre Dame Stadium

-In 1978 the idea of moving Bears games to Notre Dame Stadium was first proposed by Halas, but he also said, "We don't even know whether a place like Notre Dame would let us in".
-In July 1980 the Bears approached the university officials with a request to play two exhibition games and eight regular season games for the upcoming season, but the team later signed a new 20-year lease agreement to stay in Soldier Field.
+In 1978, upset over the potential loss of seating due to renovations at Soldier Field, George Halas Jr. proposed that the Bears move to Notre Dame Stadium in South Bend, Indiana, but he also said, "We don't even know whether a place like Notre Dame would let us in".
+In July 1980, the Bears approached the university officials with a request to play two exhibition games and eight regular season games for the upcoming season, but the team later signed a new 20-year lease agreement to stay in Soldier Field.

 Waukegan

-In 1990 Bears President Michael McCaskey said that a proposal to build a stadium in Waukegan was still on the table.
+In 1987, after the Bears signed a memorandum to begin developing a site on Chicago's West Side, they also expressed interest in building a stadium in suburban Waukegan, Illinois.
+In 1990, Bears President Michael McCaskey said that a proposal to build a stadium in Waukegan was still on the table.